ifmorrison/kubernetes-manual/1-Setup/setup.md

 ## AWS Getting Started or eksctl methods

-Update your local authentication file:
+The aws cli will update the local authentication secrets with this command:
 `aws eks update-kubeconfig --name clustername`
 Test your connection to the cluster:
 `kubectl cluster-info`

 ## Terraform: